-Thinking of converting a campervan this summer?
+Thinking of converting a campervan?
 Here’s what you need to know (from someone who has done it)

 Considering taking on a DIY campervan conversion in Ireland?
 Here are a few things to keep in mind before you even start looking for a van.

 Summer 2021 saw a huge boom in campervans and although many of us are booking flights abroad for this year, a campervan holiday is still on many people’s wishlist.

 Ideal for staycationing, they have that idyllic, open-road feel.
 You can pretty much take them anywhere, whether that’s to some unexplored part of Ireland or on the ferry to Spain or France.
 Factory conversions and already-converted vans have flown up in price, which means many are turning to DIY conversions, my partner and I included.

 We spent every weekend through spring 2021 working on our van to get it ready for some road trips last summer.
 However, there are a number of steps (read: hoops) we had to get through in order to get our new campervan on the road.
 Here’s what we learned.

 Unfortunately, the actual conversion process is really the simplest bit.
 So long as you have space to do it and an idea of what you want, you can get stuck right in.
 You’ll inevitably make mistakes but they’re all learning curves and if you have the time to put into it, it’s a very fulfilling experience.

 When you really start pulling your hair out though is when you get to the paperwork.
 Between getting your van officially converted with Revenue to getting a new logbook and applying for insurance, there were a number of things we wish we had known earlier.

 We’ve been quietly keeping track of the many oh-I-wish-we-knew-that-thens throughout the conversion in the hopes of saving the next person the heartache (and many, many minutes on hold).